Dhruvteja/A-Deep-Learning-Approach-for-he-Detection-of-Alzheimer-Disease-/README.md

 This repository presents a deep learning-based approach for detecting **Alzheimer’s Disease (AD)** using MRI brain images.
 The project was developed as part of the Bachelor of Engineering (B.E.) degree in Computer Science and Engineering (2022–2023).

-> 📄 Full Project Documentation:
+> 📄 Full Project Documentation: Alzheimer_s Documentation.pdf

 The system leverages the **DenseNet-169 architecture** and transfer learning techniques to classify MRI images into different stages of Alzheimer’s Disease.